demisto/content/Packs/LogRhythmRest/Integrations/LogRhythmRestV2/README.md

 LogRhythm security intelligence.
 This integration was integrated and tested with version 7.7 of LogRhythm Rest API.
-Previous versions have been declared [EOL](https://docs.logrhythm.com/docs/enterprise/find-more-information/end-of-life-policy-for-software-and-hardware#EndofLifePolicyforSoftwareandHardware-Appendix:EndofLifeTables) by the vendor.
+Previous versions that have been declared [EOL](https://docs.logrhythm.com/docs/enterprise/find-more-information/end-of-life-policy-for-software-and-hardware#EndofLifePolicyforSoftwareandHardware-Appendix:EndofLifeTables) by the vendor, are not supported.